 export BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-thunderhub;opt-save-storage-xs"

-• Since we are running a server with a low amount of storage, we also need to add opt-save-storage-xs to the additional fragments or the server will run out of space.
-If you have your own machine and enough space for the full blockchain, this is not needed and you can leave it like this:
+to the additional fragments or the server will run out of space.
+If you have your own machine and enough space for the full blockchain, this is not needed and you can leave it like this:export BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-thunderhub"

-• If you choose a plan with less than 4GB of RAM you should also add opt-save-memory to decrease the load on your server.
+to decrease the load on your server.
 This will also increase the initial blockchain sync time.
-The additional fragments would then be like this:
+The additional fragments would then be like this:export BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-thunderhub;opt-save-storage-xs;opt-save-memory"

 Finally run this command to start the installation.
 Don’t forget the dot at the beginning.